felipe-vdl/chamador-prioridade/README.md

 - Set NODE_ENV="production" on .env
 - cp docker-compose.yml.example docker-compose.yml
 - Set the WSS Port on .env.
-- Map the desired Application Port and WSS Port on docker-compose.yml
+- Map the desired Application Port, WSS URL (ws://DNS), WSS Port on docker-compose.yml
 - The WSS env and mapped port's should be the same, since we use it on the client side.
 - docker compose up